strace - trace system calls and signals

 allows setting the precision of time value being printed.
 Default is

 us (microseconds).
-Note that since -r option uses the
+Note that because the -r option uses the

-time, its measurements can differ from the difference in time reported by
+monotonic clock, its measurements may differ from the time differences

 - -s strsize